-We are stucco contractors in Indianapolis who provide long term solutions and professional consultation to our customer.
+We are stucco contractors in Indianapolis who provide long term solutions and professional consultation to our customers.
 We are dedicated to providing residential and commercial clients with the best stucco services and give your property that new look.
 We test, inspect and repair any damage to your stucco and EIFS siding.
 Our clients can attest to our high-quality services and friendly crew.
 Whether you need concrete to protect your new home from the elements or to enhance curb appeal, we can find the best option to fit your needs.
-From new installations to repairs, renovations, residential stucco, interior, and external stucco applications – our team has seen it and done it all.
+From new installations to repairs, renovations, residential stucco, interior, and exterior stucco applications – our team has seen it and done it all.

 Stucco Repair Contractors

-We are a skilled company that can help you remediate minor and major problems with your stucco up to demolition and reinstall of complete sections of stucco.
-This includes repairs up to the structural framing components of your house stucco including a major structural beam replacement.
+We are a skilled company that can help you remediate minor and major problems with your stucco up to the demolition and reinstall of complete sections of stucco.
+This includes repairs up to the structural framing components of your house including a major structural beam replacement.

 We can fix cracks, repair and re-caulk all sealant joints, install kickout and diverter flashings, demo & redo 3-step stucco.